Native Nations

 The Pueblo Indians includes several nations such as the Tewa that were pueblo dwelling.
 They lived in Arizona, New Mexico, and southern Colorado since ancient times.
 The pueblo were a very agricultural people with sophisticated farming and irrigation fed fields.

 The villages they lived in are also called pueblos built of adobe or stone.
-The pueblo village was generally built again cliff walls, terraced to form several levels.
+The pueblo village was generally built against cliff walls, terraced to form several levels.
 Ladders were used to gain access to upper levels, and to enter and exit the multiple dwelling individual rooms through the roof.
 The construction was very effective for protection against attacks.

 A delegation of the nation was represented at the 1898 Trans-Mississippi International Exposition and Indian Congress in Omaha.